RossPatterson/vm-370_docker/README.md

 1. Tag the revision as `vn.n.n` (_e.g._, "v1.5.4") and push the tag to GitHub.  **NOTE:** The leading "v" is necessary - it triggers the push to Docker.
 1. Wait for the `dockerpush.yml/DockerPublish` GitHub workflow job to run.
 1. Verify that your Docker userid has the new version of the container image.
+1. When you're happy with the container image, consider updating the `latest` tag to point to it:
+   1. Start your Docker engine (_e.g._, Docker desktop).
+   1. `docker pull userid/vm370`
+   1. `docker tag  userid/vm370:x.y.z userid/vm370:latest`
+   1. `docker push userid/vm370:latest`
+   1. Stop your Docker engine.
+1. When you're ready to make the CMS370-BREXX and CMS370-GCCLIB build systems use the container image, update the `builder` tag to point to it:
+   1. Start your Docker engine (_e.g._, Docker desktop).
+   1. `docker pull userid/vm370`
+   1. `docker tag  userid/vm370:x.y.z userid/vm370:builder`
+   1. `docker push userid/vm370:builder`
+   1. Stop your Docker engine.
+   1. Go to your CMS370-BREXX and CMS370-GCCLIB repositories, and review the following files and make any necessary changes:
+      1. `cmsbuild.sh` - shell script to build the code.
+      1. `github/workflows/build.yml` - GitHub workflow files.